Community Planning Fellowship

 FAQ

 FCNY liaises with Community Board offices and ensures that there are enough projects for all fellows.
 Fellows have the opportunity to review placement options and request a placement that aligns with their interests, and potentially with their capstone project or thesis.
+In the appropriate circumstances, fellows can pitch to work with a selected Community Board/Project Partner.
+Proposals should be made before the end of August to ensure timely placements.

 Yes, we welcome proposals from any of the 59 Community Boards in NYC.